jeffstride/idp/book_source/homework-assignments/hw2.md

 additional test cases.

 📝 **TIP**: Each test case should have a test file that you have created.
 Be sure that you **submit** these test files with your python files.
-Your test need to run successfully!!
+Your tests need to run successfully!!

 Using the file contents below, the call `longest_word('song.txt')` should return `'3: Merrily,'`, the first word in the third line of the file shown here.
 Note that the filename uses a relative path.